unibe-geodata-modelling/2019-frost-penetration-soils/README.md

 # 2019-frost-penetration-soils
 Frost penetration in alpine solifluction lobes dependig on relative water content

-The aim of this little project is to visualize data from field masurements in a video or a GIF.
+The aim of this little project is to visualize data from field measurements in a video or a GIF.

-A scheme of a solifluction lobe (.png) is colorized depending on measurment values of volumetric water content and temperature below ground.
+A scheme of a solifluction lobe (.png) is colorized depending on measurement values of volumetric water content and temperature below ground.

 ## Prerequisits
 - Python 3.7